 What is AppleCare+ with Loss and Theft?

 If your main concern is loss or theft, you have to opt specifically for the AppleCare+ with Theft and Loss plan.
-This plan allows for two incidents of accidental damage, theft, or loss coverage.
+This plan allows for two incidents of accidental damage, theft, or loss coverage per year.

 You might also want to check your homeowner’s and renter’s insurance policies to see if they cover stolen electronics.
 Some cell phone service providers’ own insurance plans cover loss and theft, but it’s relatively rare.